Creating Compliant Documents

 A second Heading 2 divides the information defined by the Heading 1 even further.

 These heading levels create a clear structure for the information within the document, improving readability.
+A clear outline can be created using the heading levels:

 Heading 1